Hyperparameter theft? Let me explain.

 Hyperparameters shape the performance and outcomes of your training model.
 Different hyperparameters result in different performance – and often become closely guarded trade secrets.
 Remember the Pepsi taste test?
 Pepsi and Coke might both be colas, but they’re not the same product.

 Similarly, there are other sentiment analysis companies out there.
 But their machine learning products aren’t the same as ours.
-That’s because we all have our own proprietary “secret sauce” hyperparameters that shape our products – take our Lexalytics AI Assembler, for example.
+That’s because we all have our own proprietary “secret sauce” hyperparameters that shape our products – take our Lexalytics (an InMoment company) AI Assembler, for example.

 The right “tuning” of hyperparameters is essential when purchasing an ML product from a company or building your own.